mondoohq/installer/examples/terraform-aws/README.md

 # Scan AWS EC2 instances for vulnerabilities with Terraform and Mondoo

-This examples demonstrates the use of spinning up an AWS instance with Terraform and scaning that instance with Mondoo.
+This example demonstrates the use of spinning up an AWS instance with Terraform and scanning that instance with Mondoo.

 ## Preconditions